 MILWAUKEE RIVER KAYAKING

 Let us handle the logistics so you can focus on the paddling!
-Forward Outdoor offers kayak and canoe shuttle services along the Milwaukee River and beyond—starting with 10 sections from West Bend to Milwaukee, with more rivers coming soon.
-Whether you’re using your own boat (must be 16′ or shorter to fit in our trailer) or renting one of our high-quality kayaks, our shuttle service makes it simple to explore the river—without the hassle of arranging transportation.
+Forward Outdoor offers kayak rentals with shuttle services along the Milwaukee River.
+Whether you’re using your own or renting one of our high-quality kayaks, our shuttle service makes it simple to explore the river—without the hassle of arranging transportation.

 WHAT IS A RIVER SHUTTLE?